pbagos/PRED-LD/README.md

 - --pop: A string indicating the population code to use for LD calculations (EUR, EAS, SAS, AFR)
 - --maf: A float value indicating the minor allele frequency (MAF) threshold
 - --ref: A string indicating the LD Reference files (Pheno_Scanner, TOP_LD, Hap_Map, all_panels)
-- --imp_list: A filename (.txt) to define SNPs to impute (each SNP has a new line, no header)
+- --imp_list: A filename (.txt) to define specific rsIDs to impute (each SNP has a new line, no header)

 ## Usage
 To run PRED-LD, navigate to the directory containing the script and execute it with the required arguments.
 Here is an example command: